 Pygmy sperm whales have their mouth on the underside of their body like sperm whales, but their dentition is very different.
 They have fewer and smaller teeth whose edges are sharp and curvy.
 Unlike sperm whales, they are suction feeders.

 Dwarf Sperm Whale

 Dwarf sperm whales live mostly offshore; they have been spotted severally in the deep waters off the Lanai and Kona coastlines.

 They are deep-divers, which explains why they are rarely seen above water except on rare occasions when they log or lie motionless on the surface.

-Besides their choice of the aquatic habitat, which makes them difficult to find, this species has a characteristic small body size and a high tendency to dodge vessels.
-An adult dwarf sperm whale is up to 2.7 m long and may weigh about 272 kg, while at birth, their length is about 1m.
+Besides their choice of aquatic habitat, which makes them difficult to find, this species has a characteristic small body size and a high tendency to dodge vessels.
+An adult dwarf sperm whale is up to 2.7 m long and may weigh about 272 kg; at birth, its length is about 1m.

 The Eden’s whale is a smaller form of the Bryde’s whale, Balaenoptera brydei, and it is commonly found in the Northwestern Hawaiian Island and the Indo-Pacific.